Table of Contents

-Adobe Commerce and Shopify Plus are the two platforms that can manage large-scale B2B services.
+Adobe Commerce vs Shopify Plus are the two platforms that can manage large-scale B2B services.
 The platform you choose for your digital commerce store can have a significant impact on your company.
 A versatile solution that works both online and offline will help you provide excellent customer service, ensure site accessibility, boost sales, and ultimately expand your business.
-In this article, we’ll look at the most important factors to consider when evaluating commerce platforms for mid-to-large size businesses, or those aspiring to become mid-to-large size eCommerce businesses.
+In this article, we’ll look at the most important factors to consider when evaluating commerce platforms for mid-to-large size businesses or those aspiring to become mid-to-large size eCommerce businesses.
 Adobe Commerce and Shopify Plus will be the target versions of 2 leading commerce platforms.
-You can see a full comparison of Magento Open Source and Shopify here.
+You can see a full comparison of Magento Open Source vs Shopify.

 Adobe Commerce Cloud (Magento Enterprise)

 Adobe Commerce Cloud is the leading provider of cloud commerce innovation to merchants and brands across B2C and B2B industries, with more than $155 billion in gross merchandise volume transacted on the platform annually.
 In addition to its flagship digital commerce platform, Magento Enterprise boasts a strong portfolio of cloud-based omnichannel solutions that empower merchants to integrate digital and physical shopping experiences successfully.
 Magento Enterprise is also supported by a vast global network of solution and technology partners, a highly active global developer community, and the largest eCommerce marketplace for extensions available for download on the Magento Marketplace.

 There are currently 6,162 live websites using Magento Enterprise, according to Builtwith.

 Shopify Plus is a completely managed enterprise eCommerce platform aimed at high-volume retailers.
 A highly scalable, totally reliable SaaS-based eCommerce platform that prioritizes customer support and the ability to customize your checkout and let it live on your domain.